linhbngo/linhbngo/docs/csc-331/index.md

 - Students will be able to apply mathematical foundations, algorithmic principles, and computer science theory.

-- Students will be able to to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs.
+- Students will be able to design, implement and evaluate a computer-based system, process, component, or program to meet desired needs.

 ### Important Dates